Food and OSA: How diet affects your sleep apnea

 Sleep, much like eating, is an essential part of life.
 Poor sleep can influence food choices and trigger cravings.
-In fact, studies demonstrate that people who sleep less tend to have irregular eating habits, such as: consuming more, eating higher-calorie foods (like fats or refined carbohydrates), as well as fewer fruits and vegetables.
+In fact, studies demonstrate that people who sleep less tend to have irregular eating habits, such as: consuming more, eating higher-calorie foods (like fats or refined carbohydrates), as well fewer fruits and vegetables.

 We know that sleep may affect our food cravings, but can our food choices impact our quality of sleep?

 There is a relationship between CPAP treatment and weight loss, in this blog, we explore some ideas and resources for improved nutrition to help you get better quality of sleep!

 Can a better diet cure sleep apnea?

 Despite growing research around sleep, we still don’t truly know how our food choices affect our sleep.
 However, most doctors agree that the right nutrients have a positive effect on our sleep quality.

 Eating the right combination of foods before going to sleep and which foods to avoid in the evening may be beneficial in enhancing sleep.

 There is limited clinical evidence to support traditional sleep-promoting foods, but some people have reported certain foods help them sleep better.

 While we do not recommend taking extra food or fluids before bedtime as eating adds calories and fluids may cause nocturnal awakenings to urinate, this list may help you:

 - One such example is milk, which contains several nutrients with touted sleep-promoting properties.
 Though milk and serving temperature are not likely to influence sleep onset, warm milk may have psychological significance.